open/close all folders

 - In Fantasia, Nyx (at the end of the Pastoral Symphony sequence) might qualify, as it's not clear whether the night is her body or her mantle.

 - Alien X from Ben 10: Alien Force has a black body resembling space with tiny white stars scattered throughout.
 In Ben 10: Ultimate Alien, we learn that it belongs to a race known as Celestialsapiens.
 It is by far the strongest of Ben's Omnitrix aliens, with full-on Reality Warper powers, but unless two-thirds of the personalities residing within Alien X (Ben himself, the aggressive and rage-filled Bellicus, and the loving and passionate Serena) can come to an agreement on what to do, Alien X remains completely still as it needs an order to do so much as walk.
-Ben is forced to be the Ego and negotiate between the two, to ill-effect.
+Ben is forced to be the Ego and negotiate between the two, to ill-effect (the fact that Ben is being forced to take the role of the voice of reason doesn't help).
 Since it was The Load, and Ben almost couldn't convince Serena or Bellicus to allow him to ever change back, Ben vowed to never use Alien X again after his first transformation, although he eventually reuses it in Ultimate Alien.
 The results there were somewhat better, although it still ended up backfiring and the problem was solved in another way.

-- In fact, all Celestialsapiens have two personalities.
+- In fact, all Celestialsapiens have two personalities, with Ben as a tiebreaker making Alien X one of the most active Celestial sapiens everr.
 The entire time the team was in the Forge of Creation, none of the Celestialsapiens there took any notice of them, all still frozen in place while deliberating.
 (Word of God spelled it out: yes, they were all very much aware of what was going on.
-They were all still deciding what to do, the entire time.)
+They were all still deciding what to do, the entire time - including the giant-sized one whose hand was the battlefield and whose baby was the villain's quarry.)
+The Big Bad's goal was to absorb an infant Celestialsapien, since having yet to develop its own personality (or rather, personalities) it wouldn't saddle him with the need to bargain with anybody to use the vast cosmic power.

 - In Ben 10: Omniverse, Ben is once more forced to use Alien X, and finally gets Serena and Bellicus to cooperate in order to un-destroy the entire universe after it is erased.